Research

 • When Are Ideologies Irreconcilable?
 Case Studies in Diachronic Anthropology,” Philosophical Investigations, July, 1998, pp. 268–279.
 (This reappears in much fuller form as Chapter 5 of Wittgenstein in Exile.)

 • “Wittgenstein's Community,” in Metaphysics in the Post-Metaphysical Age: Papers of the 22nd International Wittgenstein Symposium, vol. VII (1), eds., U. Meixner and P. Simons, Austrian Ludwig Wittgenstein Society, 1999.
-(The main points of this were used in Simply Wittgenstein, pp. 69-71.)
+(The main points of this were used in Simply Wittgenstein, pp. 69-71, or pp. 72-75 in a later printing.)

 • Wittgenstein on Non-Mediative Causality,” Journal of the History of Philosophy, October, 1999, pp. 653–667.
 (This reappears in much fuller form as Chapter 8 of Wittgenstein in Exile.)